My Best Friend Bob

-My Best Friend Bob is a children's picture book written and illustrated by Georgie Ripper, first published in 2003.
+My Best Friend, Bob is a 2003 children's picture book written and illustrated by Georgie Ripper.

+It was published in the United States under the title Brian and Bob: The Tale of Two Guinea Pigs.
+The book received the Macmillan Prize for Picture Book Illustration in 2003.

+Plot summary

 Brian and Bob are guinea pigs who live in a cage in Pete's Pet Palace.
 One day they are separated, when Bob is sold and suddenly taken away from the pet shop.
-Brian is inconsolable as he now has no-one to play I-Spy with, and even a peanut can't cheer him up.
+Brian is inconsolable as he now has no-one to play I-Spy with, and even a peanut cannot cheer him up.
 Misery sets in until he, too, is sold to the same owner as Bob, and the two guinea pigs are reunited in a touching final scene.

-It was published in the United States under the title Brian and Bob: The Tale of Two Guinea Pigs.